heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

   ![UDP - Service discovery protocols - Advertisement pattern](images/udp-service-discovery-protocols-advertisement-pattern.png)

 - Query - An active discovery protocol pattern: a client (called a service consumer) queries the network to find a service.
-The client sends a unicast datagram on the network to request information about a service.
+The client sends a multicast or broadcast datagram on the network to request information about a service.

   If a service that provides the requested service (called a service provider) is available, it replies with a unicast datagram containing the requested